Qatalum: History

-ABB Group was awarded with a $140 million contract by Qatalum in 2007 to construct the electrical parts of the plant.
+The Qatar Aluminium Manufacturing Company Q.P.S.C. was established as a public company on 15 October 2018 with an issued capital of 558 million shares (par value QAR 10).
+273 million shares (49%) were sold at par to the public in an IPO lasting from 30 October and 12 November and the stock began trading on the Qatar Stock Exchange on 10 December 2018.
+Qatar Petroleum received 51% of the stock and all proceeds of the public offering in exchange for its 50% stake in Qatalum.
+Effective 9 July 2019 all 46 companies listed on the Qatar Exchange completed a 10-for-1 stock split (new par value is QAR 1).

 Inaugurated in April 2010, it was the largest aluminium plant ever launched in one step, costing about $5.7 billion to build.
 In 2012, ABB was contracted to upgrade the plants power network for $16 million.
 Its annual capacity in September 2011 was 585,000 metric tons of primary aluminium, all to be shipped as value added aluminium casthouse products.
 A 1350 MW natural gas power plant has also been built to ensure a stable supply of electricity.
 In 2013, Qatalum and Hydro Aluminium opened a new zero energy and emissions building lab at the Mesaieed Industrial City site, for the development of aluminium cladding for carbon neutral buildings.

+Following the outbreak of the 2026 Iran war and a natural gas supply crisis, Qatalum began a controlled shutdown on 3 March 2026.
+Qatalum on 12 March said that enough gas was available to continue operations at 60% of capacity.
+Production for Q1 2026 was 158,000 tonnes and for Q2 92,000 tonnes.
+60% of 687,000 (2025) divided by 4 would equal 103,050 tonnes expected per quarter production.